Smile-SA/rating.container/README.md

 ##### **Prometheus configuration**

-**Important**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.
+**Important**: create a file prometheus.yaml on /etc/promotheus and copy the contents of the code below into this file.

 ```yaml
 global: